 Find the full printable recipe with specific measurements below.

-- Frozen meatballs: To keep this super simple, I use premade meatballs, but you can always use homemade meatballs, if you prefer.
+- Frozen meatballs: To keep this super simple, I use frozen premade meatballs but you can use homemade meatballs that have been previously cooked and frozen.

-- BBQ sauce: Choose your favorite sauce to make these meatballs truly your own.
+- BBQ sauce: Choose your favorite BBQ sauce or try my homemade BBQ sauce to make these meatballs truly your own.

 - Bell peppers: I like to use red and orange that I cut into chunks.